madeline-scyphers/Procyon-Wiki/docs/Factions/Vorex.md

   - "[[Factions/Counters Guild|Factions/Counters Guild]]"
 war: []
 goals:
+  - - redacted
+hidden_goals:
-  - [redacted] %% figure out who has her sister %% notable assets:
+  - figure out who has her sister notable assets:
   - An artifact AI core designed to interface with a living being, allowing temporary connection to computers in the same system.
   - A massive information network.
 Dirt on pretty much everyone in the sector.